-Calculation: Unrestricted Cash and investments divided by ((Total Expenses minus Depreciation Expense)
+Calculation: Unrestricted Cash and investments divided by ((Total Expenses minus Depreciation Expense) / 365)

 Unrestricted Days Cash Rubric Exceeds Standard The school has more than 60 days cash on hand Meets Standard The school has 60 days cash OR Between 30- and 60-days cash and one-year trend is positive.
 Note: Schools in their first or second year of operation must have a minimum of 30 days cash.
-Approaches Standard Does Not Meet The school has between 15-30 days cash OR Between 30-60 days cash, but one-year trend is negative.
-The school has fewer than 15 days cash on hand.
-Standard The sensor has level than 15 days each on hand.
+Approaches Standard The school has between 15-30 days cash OR Between 30-60 days cash, but one-year trend is negative.
+Does Not Meet Standard The school has fewer than 15 days cash on hand.